 Luminous Galleries aims to illuminate the public spaces of the Waterline towns in order to build evening visitation and greater community interaction.
 The principal community building benefit, inspired by the success of the Luminous Streets, is the drawing of people out from their homes and together into the parks of the Waterline, as well as encouraging people to visit the other towns.

 Each of the ‘stars’ of the Luminous Galleries will be made up of a single 8w dimmable LED up-light that is bedded into a 40cm diameter concrete circle.
 Each pad will be flat and will sit flush in a bed of grantic sand and will feature a number of tie-down points and one spigots of 50mm square steel section to enable easy securing points for any artworks.

 The galleries will serve as a canvas onto which artists and community can construct luminous artworks to make an ever-changing night time art space.
 When there is no exhibit, the lights will be permanently dimmed to 1w so children’s eyes will be safe if glancing into the light source.

-The Luminous Gallery project will be launched with a 5 month program of temporary sculptures, stimulated by a program offering 8 x $1200 and 10 x $300 grants to residents of the five towns.
+The Luminous Gallery project will be launched with a 5 month program of temporary sculptures, stimulated by a program offering grants from $300 to $1200 to residents of the five towns.
 The process is designed to inspire people as to what is possible on a small budget and support residents to use the lights on a continual basis.

 The Luminous Galleries will operate with a philosophy of a democratic, inclusive participation by the community of the Waterline towns without subjective judgement about the quality or value of artworks.
 Following the Edge of Us project in September 2018,

 The locations of the light clusters can be seen on the maps on this page.
 Tenby Point will not have permanent lights and will instead hold a winter solstice luminous streets event on Sat 23 June, 2018.